For any other questions please call 660-543-4060 or stop by Humphreys 131.

 Forms for students under 18:

 Counseling Center provides brief individual, couples, and/or group counseling.
-Most students’ needs are met in a few appointments.

 No, the Counseling Center does not have staff that can prescribe medication.
 Clients of the Counseling Center who may benefit from medication are provided an appropriate referral.
 Students who want to explore medication as an option, but do not want counseling should seek out a psychiatrist or physician in the community who is willing to discuss this with them.

 Students who are already on medication and want to switch to a provider near campus should contact their current prescriber or their insurance carrier for referral options.
-The Counseling Center maintains a list of community resources and we would be glad to share these with you.

 Counseling Center staff does not have the power to hospitalize students or kick them out of school.
 A clinician may require a student, who poses a serious risk of harm to self or others, to be transported to a hospital for a psychiatric evaluation, but it is the hospital’s decision as to whether or not the student needs to stay there.
 If the hospital feels the student is not an immediate danger, they will not require them to stay.
 This means that students we see who are hospitalized have been evaluated twice: once by the Counseling Center and once by the hospital.
 This makes it very unlikely that someone would be mistakenly admitted to a psychiatric hospital when they didn’t really need to be there.